 What is lung cancer?

-What causes lung cancer?
+What causes it?

 Most lung cancer is caused by smoking.
 But sometimes lung cancer develops in people who have never smoked.
 A few people get lung cancer after being exposed to other harmful substances.
 Cancer may also be caused by gene changes that happen as you get older.

 What are the symptoms?

-How is lung cancer diagnosed?
+How is it diagnosed?

-Your symptoms and your medical history—especially if you have any history of cancer in your family—will help your doctor decide how likely it is that you have lung cancer and whether you need tests to be sure.
+Your symptoms, your medical history, and any history of cancer in your family will help your doctor decide how likely it is that you have lung cancer.
+You may need tests to be sure.
 Lung cancer is usually first found on a chest X-ray or a CT scan.

-How is it treated?
+How is lung cancer treated?

 Health Tools help you make wise health decisions or take action to improve your health.

 Sometimes lung cancer develops in people who have never smoked.
 A few people get lung cancer after being exposed to other harmful substances, including asbestos, radioactive dust, radon, or radiation such as X-rays.
 Cancer also may be caused by gene changes (mutations) that occur as you get older.

 Symptoms of lung cancer may include:

-Coughing symptoms, such as:
+- Coughing symptoms, such as:

 - A new cough or a cough that doesn't go away.